 Ultimate Audio Quality

 Acoustica offers support for state-of-the-art audio resolutions up to 32-bit and sampling rates up to 384 kHz, ensuring that all of your work comes across at the highest quality.
-Acoustica Premium Edition even supports multichannel audio recording and editing such as 5.1 and 7.1 surround sound.
+Acoustica Premium Edition even supports multichannel audio recording and editing such as 5.1, 7.1 or 7.1.2 Dolby Atmos.

 Integrated audio restoration tools help you get the most out of recordings impaired by background noise, clicks, crackle, clipping or missing high frequency content.
 The Premium Edition contains the same set of professional tools as our Restoration Suite.